gistya/scripts/docs/gui/journal.rst

 The `gui/journal` interface makes it easy to take notes and document important details for the fortresses.

-With this multi-line text editor, you can keep track of your fortress's background story, goals, notable events, and both short-term and long-term plans.
+With this multi-line text editor, you can keep track of your fortress's background story, goals, notable events, and both short- and long-term plans.

 This is particularly useful when you need to take a longer break from the game.
-Having detailed notes makes it much easier to resume your game after a few weeks or months, without losing track of your progress and objectives.
+Having detailed notes makes it much easier to resume your game after a few weeks or months without losing track of your progress and objectives.

 Supported Features
 ------------------

-- Cursor Control: Navigate through text using arrow keys (left, right, up, down) for precise cursor placement.
+- Cursor Control: Navigate through text using arrow keys (Left, Right, Up, and Down) for precise cursor placement.
-- Fast Rewind: Use :kbd:`Ctrl` + :kbd:`Left` / :kbd:`Ctrl` + :kbd:`B` and :kbd:`Ctrl` + :kbd:`Right` / :kbd:`Ctrl` + :kbd:`F` to move the cursor one word back or forward.
+- Fast Rewind: Use :kbd:`Ctrl` + :kbd:`Left` and :kbd:`Ctrl` + :kbd:`Right` to
+  move the cursor one word back or forward.
 - Longest X Position Memory: The cursor remembers the longest x position when moving up or down, making vertical navigation more intuitive.
 - Mouse Control: Use the mouse to position the cursor within the text, providing an alternative to keyboard navigation.
 - New Lines: Easily insert new lines using the :kbd:`Enter` key, supporting multiline text input.
 - Text Wrapping: Text automatically wraps within the editor, ensuring lines fit within the display without manual adjustments.
 - Backspace Support: Use the backspace key to delete characters to the left of the cursor.
 - Delete Character: :kbd:`Ctrl` + :kbd:`D` deletes the character under the cursor.
 - Line Navigation: :kbd:`Ctrl` + :kbd:`H` (like "Home") moves the cursor to the beginning of the current line, and :kbd:`Ctrl` + :kbd:`E` (like "End") moves it to the end.